About baby carriers, slings and backpacks

 Comfortable baby carriers

-Here are a few tips on choosing comfortable baby carriers:
+Here are a few tips on choosing a comfortable baby carrier:

 - Look for broad, padded shoulder straps that go across your back, as well as a broad waist strap.
 These will help to distribute your baby’s weight evenly and keep some pressure off your shoulders.
 They should also stop the carrier moving from side to side too much.